ujagaga/shellmail/README.md

 you only need to send an email by executing shellmail command.

 usage:
-	shellmail [switch parameter] [Optional text message to send]"
+	shellmail [switch parameter] [Optional text message to send]
 switches:
-	-h or -help	# prints this dialog"
+	-h or -help	# prints this dialog
-	-r		# specify a recipient (eg. shellmail -r recepient@some.domain)" -s		# specify subject"
+	-r		# specify a recipient (eg. shellmail -r recepient@some.domain) -s		# specify subject
-	-c		# configure defaults"
+	-c		# configure defaults
-	The first string encountered not starting with - character is considered message text"
+	The first string encountered not starting with - character is considered message text

 Examples:
 	shellmail										- sends a blank email to a predefined recepient with a predefined subject